 How does the OU address these contrasting needs?

-Private Label Letters of Certification: Rather than issuing the standard letter of certification (which includes both the manufacturer and plant of manufacture on it), the OU has programmed its database with the ability to generate letters of certification that include only the OU internal code for the manufacturing company.
-That way, the label company can show its proof of OU certification to its customers, without disclosing where they were manufactured.
+Rather than issuing the standard letter of certification (which includes both the manufacturer and plant of manufacture on it), the OU has programmed its database with the ability to generate letters of certification that include only the OU internal code for the manufacturing company.
+That way, the distributor can show its proof of OU certification to its customers, without disclosing where they were manufactured.
 Another issue affecting the OU’s supervision of a private label product is addressing potential differences in kosher status between the in-house and private-label version of a product.

-Private Label Ingredients Must Appear On the Schedule A: Some manufacturers mistakenly believe that the ingredients used in their private label products are the responsibility of the label company to report to the OU.
-In fact, it is the plant producing the product which is ultimately responsible for confirming that the proposed ingredients are OU approved, and appear on Schedule A.
+Some manufacturers mistakenly believe that the ingredients used in their private label products are the responsibility of the distributor to report to the OU.
+In fact, it is the plant producing the product which is responsible for confirming that the proposed ingredients are OU Kosher approved, and appear on Schedule A.

 must review the production records in the plant during his regular, unannounced visits to confirm that no changes in the production happened in his absence.

-Whenever a consumer doubts the kosher status of an OU product they call our “kosher hotline” to confirm the product is registered on our database.
+Whenever a consumer questions the kosher status of an OU product, they call our “kosher hotline” to confirm the product is registered on our database.
 Once we find the product, we can confirm the product is duly registered without providing any information about the manufacturer, thus confirming kosher status to the consumer without disclosing the identity of the manufacturer.

 Because the OU symbol is so widely respected, consumers notice when a new product comes to market bearing the OU.
 They regularly contact our office to confirm the product is in fact OU certified.
-We have an entire department dedicated to answering these consumer inquiries (made via our website, by email, phone and fax).
+We have an entire department dedicated to answering these consumer inquiries (made via our website, by email or phone).
 When a product is not in fact OU certified, it is referred to our Trademark Compliance Department.